Cazzar/Cazzar.github.io/_posts/2014-08-15-Forge-SimpleImpl-Tutorial.markdown

 Notice how, in the handler, we use message.value but not value in reference to the parent class? this is because the message is not handled in the same instance of the Handler as it was decoded, so it is reccomended to make it a inner class so you avoid using the wrong param.

-Right about now, we are returning null for the ```onMessage``` function, and what the return value for that is a reply message to send back to the client when recieved.
+Right about now, we are returning null for the ```onMessage``` function, and what the return value for that is a reply message to send back to the client when received.

 ### Registration and Sending